pcdworks/website-ng/content/services/design-engineering-services.md

 At PCDworks we realize that innovation isn't just about having great ideas.
 It's about reducing risk, proving concepts and executing them.
-Reducing risk is about gaining **knowledge**, about gaining certainty.
+Reducing risk is about gaining **knowledge**, about gaining **certainty**.
-This is about knowing enough at each step of the process to go onto the next step.
+This means knowing enough from each step of the process to go onto the next step.
 This is what the Toyota's Knowledge Based System is all about, as detailed by
 <a href="/the-knowledge-creating-company.pdf" target="_blank">Nonaka in 1991.</a>
 We have been followers of Nonaka's Knowledge-Creating company from the start.